-Options in the Solutions Configuration Center
+Available options from the Configuration Center

 On the Applications tab, the Solutions Configuration Center is context-sensitive to the application.
 For example, the solutions displayed when you click the application name are those available for that application.
 The steps that are shown when you click on a solution are customized for that application.